All Episodes

 The more people free, the more people entrepreneurial, the more people who are independently achieving, the less chance you have to control them.

-So this notion, you know, we're gonna I guarantee you that Obama's tax increases are gonna reduce the amount of revenue that Washington produces.
+So this notion, you know, we're going to, I guarantee you that Obama's tax increases are going to reduce the amount of revenue that Washington produces.

-The deficits are going to be twice as high at least and then what he's projecting because the revenue is not going to look we're losing 600,000 jobs a month.
+The deficits are going to be twice as high at least than what he's projecting because the revenue is not going to, look, we're losing 600,000 jobs a month.

 They're saying it's not going to improve until we get to 10%.